 When expenses are entered manually onto a spreadsheet, users are able to enter whatever amount they choose for a given purchase.
-Even if a company’s lunch policy is $20 per person, it’s still possible to submit an expense for $25, $30 or any other amount.
+Even if a company’s lunch policy is 20 Dollar per person, it’s still possible to submit an expense for 25, 30 Dollar or any other amount.
 This may be a legitimate expense, backed with a receipt from the restaurant, but it’s still out of policy.
-Regardless of whether the traveler is unaware of the limit, or is simply trying to push the boundaries of what they can get away with, the outcome is the same.
+Regardless of whether the traveller is unaware of the limit, or is simply trying to push the boundaries of what they can get away with, the outcome is the same.
 In the vast majority of cases, the employer will simply absorb the additional cost, driving down profitability.

 3. Expense approval

 Even though the onus is on travellers to comply with expense policies, once the expenses have been submitted via a spreadsheet, the burden is then on the approver(s) to ensure that they are verified and valid, before forwarding approved claims to the finance team for reimbursement.

 An approver may have a dozen or more reports who require expense approval on a frequent basis.
 These reports may be based in several countries, or be in different roles, which may impact the way that the expense policy applies to them.
 If it’s unrealistic to expect individuals to know every facet of the corporate expense policy as it applies to them, it’s highly unlikely that an approver will be able to recall the nuances of the policy as it applies to multiple people.
 The approver is also unlikely to have the time to refer back to the corporate T&E policy to verify the validity of each item.
 As a result, there is a strong chance that many expenses which are in violation of the policy will be missed, and will inadvertently pass through the approval process.